artefactual/atom-docs/user-manual/administer/manage-jobs.rst

 ..
 IMPORTANT::

    You must have the necessary dependencies installed and configured to be able manage asynchronous jobs in AtoM.
-See: :ref:`installation-asynchronous-jobs`.
+See:

+   * Installation: :ref:`installation-ubuntu-serve-workers`.
+   * :ref:`maintenance-asynchronous-jobs`

 Prior to AtoM 2.2, only the ingest of `Archivematica <https://www.archivematica.org>`__ DIPs was processed asynchronously.
 See